astampoulis/makam-paper-funpearl/artifact/README.md

     debug (typeof (lammany (bind (fun x => bind (fun y => body (tuple [y, x]))))) T) ?

-Of course, print-style debugging is also possible -- you can use the `print` predicate to print an arbitrary Makam term or `print_string` to print a string as is.
+Of course, printf-style debugging is also possible -- you can use the `print` predicate to print an arbitrary Makam term or `print_string` to print a string as is.